aimhigherweb/iec_website/content/what-we-do/optical-biometry.md

 preview-image: null
 ---
 <div class="employee-heading">
 <p>An ocular biometer measures the size and shape of the eye, specifically axial lengths (distance from the front to the back of the eye implicated in <a href="/what-we-do/auto-phoropter">refractive error</a>), anterior chamber depth (important for  <a href="/what-we-do/glaucoma">glaucoma</a>) and keratometry (curvature of the cornea, the clear structure at the front of the eye).
 Each of these measurements aids in the management of diseases like <a href="/what-we-do/cataract">cataract</a>, and the monitoring of progressive <a href="/what-we-do/myopia">myopia</a>.
-Both our Adelaide and Woodville branches are equipped with either optical or ultrasound biometers.</p>
+Both our Adelaide and Woodville branches are equipped with either optical or ultrasound biometers like the <i>IOL Master</i>, and most recently the <i>Pentacam AXL Wave</i>.</p>
 </div>

 #### Cataract

 The main function of an optical biometer is to calculate the power of the intraocular lens (IOL) for patients who are undergoing [cataract](/what-we-do/cataract) surgery.
-Patients with cataracts develop opacities within the lens inside their eye, which causes blurry and cloudy vision.
-The lens is replaced during surgery with an artificial IOL, the optical power of which is decided beforehand for clear vision at a chosen distance.
-There are a multitude of intraocular lenses available, including aspheric, toric, multifocal and monovision lenses.
-The optical biometer helps us to measure the power of the lens in the eye, and have more informed discussions with our cataract patients about their IOL options.
+Cataract is the opacification of the crystalline lens in the eye, which causes blurry and cloudy vision.
+With the addition of the Pentacam AXL Wave, we can now also objectively quantify the opacification by densitometry.
+The opacified lens is replaced during surgery with an artificial IOL, the optical power of which is decided beforehand for clear vision at a chosen distance.
+Optical biometry helps us to measure the power of the lens in the eye, determine what

 #### Myopia control